8 Must-Make Recipes for a Soul Food Thanksgiving Menu

 If you look forward to Thanksgiving just for the stuffing, get excited.
 This hearty recipe has all the essentials (bread, onions, broth, celery, etc.), plus a shot of bourbon that cranks up the soul-warming factor a notch.
 Don't forget the crunchy pecans, too!
 This stuffing recipe is definitely good enough to make it onto your Thanksgiving dinner menu so you can add a little bit of soul to Thanksgivings to come.

 To make your own bread cubes for stuffing:

 Get the recipe: Bourbon-Pecan Stuffing

 Whoever gave Brussels sprouts a bad rap never had this Creamy Brussels Sprouts recipe!
 Not only are these sprouts coated in a creamy sauce, but they're also topped with an ingredient that makes everything better: bacon.
-Crispy bacon + savory Brussels sprouts = the best Thanksgiving side dish yet.
+Crispy bacon + savory Brussels sprouts = the best soul food Thanksgiving side dish yet.
 Soul food recipes have never been better!